nerves-project/erlinit/README.md

         Reboot when Erlang exits.

     --hang-on-fatal
         Hang if a fatal error is detected in erlinit.
-This is the default.

     -m, --mount <dev:path:type:flags:options>
         Mount the specified path.
 See mount(8) and fstab(5) for fields